binhchay1/apkafe/wp-content/plugins/wp-headers-and-footers/readme.txt

 * Compatibility: Compatible with PHP 8.3 and WordPress 6.4

 = 2.1.0 - 2023-11-07 =
-* New Feature: Introduced an option for removing the scripts/settings during uninstallation of the plugin.
+* New Feature: Introduced an option for removing the scripts/settings during un-installation of the plugin.
 * Compatibility: Compatible with WordPress 6.4

 = 2.0.3 - 2023-10-26 =